rvennam/ambient-multicluster-workshop/README.md

 done
 ```

-Enable productpage to be multi-cluster on both clusters
+### Enable productpage to be multi-cluster on both clusters.

+To make productpage available across clusters, we have the option of one of the following labels on its Kubernetes Service:

+**solo.io/service-scope=global**
+	•	Creates a new global service:
+<name>.<namespace>.mesh.internal
+	•	The original service (<name>.<namespace>.svc.cluster.local) remains unchanged and includes only local endpoints.

+**solo.io/service-scope=global-only**
+	•	Modifies the original service to include both local and remote endpoints.
+	•	No additional service is created; remote endpoints are merged into the existing service DNS.

+Lets use the first option:
 ```bash
 for context in ${CLUSTER1} ${CLUSTER2}; do
   kubectl --context ${context}  -n bookinfo label service productpage solo.io/service-scope=global